Pular para o conteúdo principal

 2. Get ready for more objections at the end of the Sales Funnel

 An important finding in innovative business sales processes is that resistance often occurs later in the negotiation.
 That's because leads are often curious about new products, so more of them will say yes to a kickoff meeting.
-These professionals often want to make sure they're updated with the best in the industry.
+These professionals often want to ensure they're up to date with the best in the industry.
 But as the process unfolds, these prospects are more hesitant to abandon the status quo.

 This pattern is problematic and difficult to overcome.
 Because the professionals selling these new products schedule many initial meetings, they have a false sense that they are building relationships with potential customers.
 The customer's initial enthusiasm is seductive and convinces the salesperson that his time is being well spent.
 But as the process unfolds, it becomes clear that many of these curiosity-driven meetings were never real opportunities, leaving salespeople with little to show for their efforts.

-To ensure that this does not happen, you must have a well-documented ideal customer profile (ICP) that really has the potential to buy your product, so you will not suffer illusions along the way.
-In addition, it takes training to overcome objections that can occur from the beginning of the Sales Funnel to ensure that only prospects with a real chance of closing will follow through on the process.
+To ensure this does not happen, you must have a well-documented ideal customer profile (ICP) that truly has the potential to buy your product, so you will not be subject to illusions along the way.
+In addition, it takes training to overcome objections that can arise from the beginning of the Sales Funnel, ensuring that only prospects with a real chance of closing will follow through on the process.

 3. Take technical training with the sales team

-It sounds obvious, but most innovative business salespeople only learn the basics of what they should know.
+It sounds obvious, but most innovative business salespeople only learn the basics.

 But some salespeople already have a more learning orientation and a desire to improve their skills.
-These individuals place a high value on personal growth, and this is the profile you should look for to work in the sales team of an innovative business.
+These individuals place a high value on personal growth, and this is the profile you should look for when hiring for the sales team of an innovative business.

-These learning-oriented salespeople spend more time acquiring new sources of information and experimenting with different strategies, but they spend less time selling initially, and their performance tends to suffer more at the beginning compared to 100% performance-oriented salespeople.
+These learning-oriented salespeople spend more time acquiring new information and experimenting with different strategies, but they initially spend less time selling, and their performance tends to lag behind that of 100% performance-oriented salespeople.
 But the truth is, this period of active learning will pay off in the long run.
-Once they understand the market and find effective strategies, their performance eventually stabilizes at a higher level compared with their performance-oriented peers.
+Once they understand the market and identify effective strategies, their performance eventually stabilizes at a higher level than that of their performance-oriented peers.
 For managers, this goes to show that giving salespeople time to experiment and learn about the market and the innovative product will pay off in the long run, but you need the guts (and resources) to face an initial dip in results.

-The ideal is to invest in technical and well-targeted training so that this learning curve is not so prolonged.
+The ideal is to invest in technical, well-targeted training so that the learning curve is not prolonged.

 4. Sell to C-Level executives

-The Innovative Business sell is an educational sell that should be aimed primarily at C-level executives who buy on value.
-Generally, professionals with titles of managers (or below) purchase technologies and solutions based on features, function, and price.
-CEOs (and other "C's" in the business world) mostly focus on generating value that these products can generate for their companies, and are more open to buying solutions at the forefront of the market.
+The Innovative Business sell is an educational sell aimed primarily at C-level executives who buy on value.
+Generally, professionals with managerial titles (or below) purchase technologies and solutions based on features, functionality, and price.
+CEOs (and other "C's" in the business world) mostly focus on generating value for their companies from these products and are more open to buying solutions at the forefront of the market.

 5. Invest in your team